katiegoines/weekendr/README.md

 Additional features and functionality that are intended to be built into this app in the future are:

-- Additonal APIs to provide information on: 1) crime data, 2) cost of living data, 3) events, 4) public transportation options.
+- Additonal APIs to provide information on: 1) crime data, 2) cost of living data, 3) events, 4) public transportation options, 5) job listings, 6) apartment listings.

 - I'd like registered users to be able to do more when they're logged in, maybe: 1) save a packing to do list, 2) search for movers in the area they currently live in, 3) get moving tips